A sixteen-year-old Azerbaijani teenager has taken her own life at a shelter for victims of human trafficking.

 Jafarova, originally from the Shamkir district, had been living in the shelter since 11 September.

-Pro-government media outlet Milli.az has cited the State Social Service Agency as saying that Jafarova’s mother, Vusala Orujova, died in 2014, while her father resided in Russia.
+Pro-government media outlet Milli.az cited the State Social Service Agency as saying that Jafarova’s mother, Vusala Orujova, died in 2014, while her father resided in Russia.

-Despite saying that Jafarova’s father had abandoned her, Azerbaijani legislation stipulates that parents do not have the right to abandon or disown their children.
+Despite saying that Jafarova’s father had disowned her, Azerbaijani legislation stipulates that parents do not have the right to abandon or disown their children.
 The agency has not provided any explanation as to how the teenager was left without a legal guardian.

 ‘Although her aunt repeatedly promised to take her in, unfortunately, she never applied for foster care or took any real steps.
 We repeatedly informed the Social Services Agency about the girl’s condition’, the shelter stated, as reported by Qafqazinfo.